Cisneiros/spotify-slack-bot/README.md

 # Spotify-Slack-Bot

-*Bring life to your office with a colaborative playlist controlled via Slack!*
+*Bring life to your office with a collaborative playlist controlled via Slack!*

 Spotify-Slack-Bot is a Slack bot that controls an instance of Spotify.
 It can tell what song is playing and control playback (e.g. playing and pausing).
-Run it on a machine with Spotify installed and connected to your office speakers, create a colaborative playlist that your team can add songs to and you have some nice music on your office that can be easily paused by anyone when some quiet time is needed, and managed without needing physical access to the computer running Spotify.
+Run it on a machine with Spotify installed and connected to your office speakers, create a collaborative playlist that your team can add songs to and you have some nice music on your office that can be easily paused by anyone when some quiet time is needed, and managed without needing physical access to the computer running Spotify.

 ## Features